Venue: Remote Meeting on Zoom and available for the public to view on WestNorfolkBC on You Tube - Zoom and You Tube. View directions

 Welcome and Introductions

-The Chair welcomed everyone to the first Planning Committee being held via Zoom.
-He informed the Committee that the meeting was being broadcast live on You Tube.
+The Chair informed the Panel that the meeting was being broadcast live on You Tube.

-The recording of the meeting is available to view at WestNorfolkBC on You Tube.
+The recording of the meeting is available at:

 The Democratic Services Officer conducted a roll call to confirm attendees.

-The Minutes of the meeting held on 2 March 2020, were agreed as a correct record.
+RESOLVED: The minutes of the meeting held on 2 March 2020 were agreed as a correct record, subject to the following amendments:

 Declarations of Interest